PaulShox/CompInf-tasks/README.md

 9. pandas
 In your weather.ipynb notebook, use the pandas function read_json() to load in any one of the weather data files you have downloaded with your script.
 Examine and summarize the data.
 Use the information provided data.gov.ie to write a short explanation of what the data set contains.

+## ***Project***

+* Automate the weather.sh script to run daily and push the new data to the repository.
+The following steps will create the necessary GitHub Actions workflow:

+* Create a GitHub Actions Workflow: In the repository, create a folder called .github/workflows/.
+Inside this folder, create a file called weather-data.yml.
+This file will define the GitHub Actions workflow.

+* Run Daily at 10am: Use the schedule event with cron to set the script to run once a day at 10am.
+Include also the workflow_dispatch event so the workflow can be tested.

+* Use a Linux Virtual Machine In the workflow file, specify that a Ubuntu virtual machine should be used to run the action.

+* Have the workflow clone to the repository.

+* Add a step that runs the weather.sh script.

+* Commit and Push Changes Back to the Repository.

+* Test the Workflow Commit and push the workflow to the repository.